enasequence/read_docs/prog_12.md

 ### Assembly updates

 Assembly updates must:
-- use the same sample and study pair as was used in the initial assembly submission.
+- use the same sample and study pair as was used in the initial assembly submission
-- not have any chromosomes removed
+- not remove any chromosomes